 This process should include as many iterations as needed so the fraud detection model provides the most accurate fraud score.

 5. Detect fraud

 The final stage of building insurance fraud detection using ML is the actual prediction.
 This is when the insurer’s ML model is ready for practical application and can differentiate valid claims from fraudulent ones.

 How can you tell that the model is working?
 Again, insurance companies have to feed the model with the new fraud data (but the one that they know the outcomes for) and compare the results.
 If the model works correctly, it’s ready for deployment in the insurer’s live environment.

 FAQ about fraud detection using machine learning

-1. Do I even need machine learning for fraud detection?
+1. Do I even need ML-based fraud detection?

 The answer here depends on your business model.
 In some cases, a rule-based system is enough for fraud detection, and an ML-powered model is only a complementary solution.
 In others, ML is a necessary upgrade to the insurer’s anti-fraud toolset to save costs and stay profitable.

 A good idea to know whether you need ML is to start with the next questions:

 What are fraud losses vs. costs of advancing data analytics in your organization?